one woman’s healing story:

 if this speaks to you and you’re on a healing journey of your own, we can explore how working together might look for you.
 I’m an email away, and would truly love to hear from you.

-whether we work together or not, I wish you support and strength on your own path.
+whether we work together or not, I wish you support and strength on your own healing path.